 - Desert – (Schistocerca gregaria)

 - Peru Locusts (Schistocerca interrita)

 Historical records tell about plagues of locusts that devastated crops thousands of years ago.
 The ancient Egyptians, the Chinese, and the Bible all have references to them.

 Locust vs. Grasshopper

 Locusts are not a particular species.
-They are in fact a subset of grasshoppers that develop swarming behavior and gregarious growth when environmental conditions are right.
+They are, in fact, a subset of grasshoppers that develop swarming behavior and gregarious growth when environmental conditions are right.
 Grasshoppers do not decimate crops and plague farmers like locust swarms do.
-They cannot fly as far as locusts do.
+They also cannot fly as far as locusts do.

 Locust vs Cicada

 Cicadas and locusts are not similar species.
 Cicadas suck sap from trees and are known to come out of the ground and sing.
 They also leave their shed shells all over the trunks of trees.
 Locusts do not possess the same burying behavior, and they tend to feed in large swarms on crops and other vegetation.